-In conclusion, this essay supports the idea that teenagers ought to be taught functional subjects like financial planning because it helps them in adulthood and a lack of education related to these topics can have serious consequences.
+In conclusion, this essay supports the idea that teenagers should be taught functional subjects like financial planning because it helps them in adulthood, and a lack of education related to these topics can have serious consequences.

 So all I have done is restate my opinion and included my main supporting points.
-However, I have not simply copied the words, I have used synonyms and paraphrasing to vary my language.
+However, I have not simply copied all the words; I have used synonyms and paraphrasing to vary my language.